 "Because we have a 'beneficiary-first' approach, we are always willing to change the program to benefit the participants.
-I have great confidence that we will always be willing to do this."
+I have great confidence that we will always be willing to do this." - Staff Member

 "I think it is good, but sometimes I think we adapt too much and too fast.
-Working with a population that presumably carries trauma requires us to consider the abrupt changes because they are in need of structure and predictability."
+Working with a population that presumably carries trauma requires us to consider the abrupt changes because they are in need of structure and predictability." - Staff Member

 "When I joined, the team had this attitude already.
 They were willing to adjust any part of the program at any time according to the need of the beneficiaries.
+And that was the principle." - Staff Member

 2. The Faros staff highly values the integration of design training into psychosocial support for the boys.
 However, more frequent high-quality training is needed to strengthen instructors' confidence in teaching design.